Cannabidiol (CBD) isolates are suddenly getting a lot of attention in the scientific and medical communities and rave reviews by patients.

 CBD isolate is a dry, crystalline form of CBD, purified to the extent that up to 99 percent of the oil and additional plant nutrients are removed.

-While CBD is proving to be an effective treatment of inflammation, pain and a host symptoms correlating with neurological conditions such as multiple sclerosis or epilepsy, there are limitations on the immediacy and duration of its effectiveness, even at high doses, according to authors of a 2015 Israeli study.
+While CBD is proving to be an effective treatment for many ailments, there are limitations on the immediacy and duration of its effectiveness, even at high doses, according to authors of a 2015 Israeli study.

 The study, which charted efficacy over a 24-hour period, found: